 The food on the pier is exactly what you find anywhere near a beach: SEAFOOD!
 Through the endless array of cotton candy, ice cream, and hamburgers, one of the pier’s best restaurants is Marisol’s.
 Known for their margaritas, it’s a family atmosphere with mariachi bands and delicious Mexican cuisine.

 Parking on the actual pier is limited and sells out early, especially since almost every day in California is perfect weather.

 Ample parking is available in multiple lots around the main pier area, but be prepared to spend a decent amount of money.
 If hitting the beach isn’t your thing, there is also an aquarium nearby that will delight the old and the young.

-One of the free things to do that is both scenic and fun in Santa Monica is to drive up Highway 1, better known as the Pacific Coast Highway.
+Did you know the famous Route 66 ends in Santa Monica?
+And one of the free things to do that is both scenic and fun in Santa Monica is to drive up Highway 1, better known as the Pacific Coast Highway.

 As you drive, you’ll be chasing the waves as this highway is directly next to all the beach cities in Los Angeles.
 The PCH can be a little congested at times, so plan to go smack in the middle of the day, when traffic will be less likely to be backed up.

 As you make your way through the incredible sights and attractions of Southern California, we invite you to visit 365 Tickets USA, where you’ll find an abundance of greatly discounted attraction tickets!
 Save a bit of money while making lifelong memories!